satishluintel/Python/README.md

 These are the images hosted in producthunt.com, start the loop from 1 to n.

 3. profiles.py
 Download all the profile pictures of the group members in Telegram and save them according to their IDs and Usernames.

+4. Automated Screenshot Recording for exfiltration purposes